Enculturation is the process by

 separation of the early years from the later in human learning and teaching lies in that

-this separation is contradictory to psychological findings, existential,
+this separation is contradictory to psychological findings, existentialism,

-sense, that delineates transmission and transmutation of culture throughout human growth.
+delineates transmission and transmutation of culture throughout human growth.
+Cultural

-Cultural transmission is a process of acquiring the existing culture; cultural
+transmission is a process of acquiring the existing culture; cultural transmutation, on

-transmutation, on the other hand is a process of psychosocial mutation.
-Enculturation,
+the other hand is a process of psychosocial mutation.
+Enculturation, thus,involves

-thus,involves innovation and inquiry which is a particular type of epistemological
+innovation and inquiry which is a particular type of epistemological sensivity to culture.

-sensivity to culture.
-It is a bipolar process. - Nobuo Shimahara, Enculturation
+It is a bipolar process. - Nobuo Shimahara, Enculturation - A Reconsideration,

 Moving toward Cultural Pluralism, Part l: The Process of Enculturation.
 Llanes,

-Abstract: Referring to the work of Milton Gordon, the author discusses two theories of
+Abstract: The author discusses two theories of social

 psychological adherence to a core society.
 Theory of pluralism is defined as a compounding